-C++: void displayOverlay(const string& name, const string& text, int delay)
+C++: void displayOverlay (const string& name, const string& text, int delay)

-C: void cvDisplayOverlay (const char\ name, const char\ text, int delay)
+C: void cvDisplayOverlay (const char name, const char text, int delay)

-- name Name of the window. - text Overlay text to write on a window image. - delay The period (in milliseconds), during which the overlay text is displayed.
+text - Overlay text to write on a window image.

+delay - The period (in milliseconds), during which the overlay text is displayed.
 If this function is called before the previous overlay text timed out, the timer is restarted and the text is updated.
 If this value is zero, the text never disappears.